donkuri/japanese-resources/README.md

 ## Anki & Yomitan

-These two tools form the backbone of the current immersion-based Japanese learning community, as such they deserve a special section.
+These two tools form the backbone of the current immersion-based Japanese learning community.
+As such, they deserve a special section.

 - [Anki](https://apps.ankiweb.net/) - A [spaced-repetition system](https://en.wikipedia.org/wiki/Spaced_repetition) used to memorize things, mostly vocabulary.
   - [Anki manual](https://docs.ankiweb.net/#/) - The official docs for Anki.
 You are encouraged to read at least [this](https://docs.ankiweb.net/getting-started.html).